 Cadencia and the Flow of Tango

-When we dance tango our body oscillates as its weight shifts from one foot to another.
-The oscillation can be enhanced by accelerating the motion of the body.
-This technique is called cadencia.
-It feels like riding back and forth on a swing, creating a cozy rocking feeling for both dancers but especially for the woman, as she is the one snuggled in his arms and being swayed.
+When we dance tango, our bodies naturally oscillate as our weight shifts from one foot to the other.
+This oscillation can be intensified by accelerating the body's movement, creating a pulsating rhythm reminiscent of surging waves.
+Each surge propels the body into a swing, which then reverses in the opposite direction.
+This technique, known as cadencia, feels like riding a swing back and forth, producing a soothing, rocking sensation for both dancers—especially for the woman, as she is the one snuggled in his arms and being swayed.

 The man swings the woman to one side and the other alternately.
 Flowing each swing she swivels her hips and pivots her lower body to allow him to reverse the swing in the opposite direction (see Dissociation and Gear Effect).
 This, in fact, is how ocho is danced.
-When teaching ocho, tango teachers usually emphasize dissociation, or the rotation of the hips, but many overlook cadencia, or the sway of the body.
-However, if you combine the two, it not only adds elegance to the movement, but also creates a rocking sensation that makes the movement even more enjoyable.
+When teaching ocho, tango teachers usually emphasize dissociation—the rotation of the hips, but many overlook cadencia—the swing of the body.
+Yet, when combined, these two elements not only enhance the elegance of the movement but also create a rhythmic rocking sensation that makes the dance even more enjoyable.

-Doing cadencia requires some space and speed, or else the body cannot swing freely.
-This is why experienced dancers like to dance in the flow.
-When the floor is full of experienced dancers, you can see a counterclockwise flow of people like waves surge forward in correspondence with the rhythm of the music, and the speed of the flow is quite fast.
-But if there are too many novices on the dance floor, then the speed of flow is slowed down.
+Executing cadencia requires both space and momentum; without them, the body cannot swing freely.
+This is why experienced dancers prefer to dance in the flow.
+When the floor is filled with experienced dancers, you can observe a counterclockwise flow of people akin to waves surging forward in sync with the rhythm of the music, and the speed of the flow is quite fast.
+But if there are too many novices on the dance floor, then the speed of flow slows down.
 At times it even becomes like a pool of stagnant water.

-Novices who have no sense of flow often stay in place practicing steps, disregarding the people behind them waiting for them to move forward.
-On an empty dance floor that may cause no problem, but in a crowded room, that would obstruct the traffic.
-Mark Word calls such people "rocks in the stream."
-You drive to work in the morning and suddenly there is a slow-moving car blocking your way, that is the same kind of feeling.
-People dancing on a crowded dance floor must not become such "rocks in the stream."
-I'm not saying that you cannot slow down or pause for a moment, and then move on, which experienced dancers often do, but they do so only when the music tells everyone to slow down or when there is enough space.
-If the dancers behind you are approaching, then you must keep moving to avoid causing a traffic jam.
-This is the code, which all dancers have to follow.
+Beginners who lack an awareness of this flow often remain in place practicing steps, without considering the dancers behind them who are waiting to move forward.
+On an empty floor, this may not be an issue, but in a crowded room, it disrupts the natural traffic of the dance.
+Mark Word refers to such dancers as "rocks in the stream."
+You drive to work in the morning and suddenly there is a slow-moving car in front of you, that is the same kind of feeling.
+Dancers on a crowded floor must avoid becoming these "rocks in the stream."
+This doesn’t mean you can never slow down or pause—experienced dancers do this all the time—but they do so only when the music dictates a slowdown or when there is enough space to accommodate the pause.
+If dancers behind you are approaching, you must keep moving to prevent a traffic jam.
+This is the code, which all tango dancers must follow.

 No comments: